 Here are some of the most common paint sheen’s to choose from.

 - Flat/Matte: Flat or matte paint has a very low sheen and is often used on walls and ceilings.
-It’s a good choice for hiding imperfections, but it’s not as durable as other options and may be more prone to staining.
+It’s a good choice for hiding imperfections, but it’s not typically as durable as other options and may be more prone to staining.

-- Eggshell: Eggshell paint has a slightly higher sheen than flat paint and is often used on walls.
+- Eggshell: Eggshell has a slightly higher sheen than flat paint and is often used on walls.
 It’s more durable and easier to clean than a flat paint, but it can still show imperfections.

 - Semi-Gloss: Semi-gloss paint has a higher sheen than satin and is often used on trim, doors, and cabinets.
 It’s very durable and easy to clean, but it can highlight imperfections.

 - High-Gloss: High-gloss paint has a very shiny finish and is often used on trim, doors, and cabinets.
 It’s very durable and easy to clean, but it can highlight imperfections and may not be the best choice for large areas.